-Water quality is monitored at 110 sites around the Waikato region.
+Water quality and ecological health parameters are monitored at more than 200 sites around the Waikato region.
 These are fairly evenly distributed across the region and cover the region’s five major rivers: the Waikato, the Mokau (and Awakino), the Tongariro, the Waihou (and Piako) and the Waipa.

 Water quality is better in some parts of the region, for example the Coromandel Peninsula and the catchment of Lake Taupo, than in others such as the lowland Waikato basin and the Hauraki Plains.
 This is mainly because of the greater intensity of land use in the lowland parts of the region.